ntucllab/libact/README.md

 # Installation

+One of the query strategies (`hintsvm`) depends on the HintSVM package that requires special installation.
+If you are not using the strategy, please simply follow the section on general installation.
+Otherwise please follow the section on HintSVM.

+## General Installation
-To install in your home directory:
+After resolving the dependencies, it should be fairly simple to install the package in your home directory:

 ```
 python setup.py install --user